sharpysss/Computer-Graphics-Coursework/README.md

 ## Get the files

-Install git if you haven't already done so ([instructions](https://github.com/git-guides/install-git)).

-Using the command prompt/terminal
+Install git if you haven't already done so ([instructions](https://github.com/git-guides/install-git)) and clone the repository the command prompt/terminal

 ```
 git clone https://github.com/jonshiach/Graphics_coursework.git